-Document Number: SHEP06 Issue Date: 29/08/2024 Version Number: 02 Status: FINAL Next Review Date: September 2025 Page 1 Linked to Policy Number: See policy front page
+email the named policy lead.

 CONTENTS

-- 1 STATEMENT AND VISION
+1 STATEMENT AND VISION

-- 2 ROLES AND RESPONSIBILITIES
+2 ROLES AND RESPONSIBILITIES

-- 3 ORGANISATIONAL STRUCTURE
+3 ORGANISATIONAL STRUCTURE

-- 4 SAFETY AND HEALTH MANAGEMENT SYSTEM
+4 SAFETY AND HEALTH MANAGEMENT SYSTEM

-- 5 RISK ASSESSMENT
+5 RISK ASSESSMENT

-- 6 COMPETENCE OF EMPLOYEES
+6 COMPETENCE OF EMPLOYEES

-- 7 ACCIDENTS, NEAR MISSES, AND FIRST AID
+7 ACCIDENTS, NEAR MISSES, AND FIRST AID

-- 8 PREMISES SAFETY
+8 PREMISES SAFETY

-- 9 WORK EQUIPMENT, CONTRACTORS, AND SUPPLIERS
+9 WORK EQUIPMENT, CONTRACTORS, AND SUPPLIERS

-- 10 CONTROL OF SUBSTANCES HAZARDOUS TO HEALTH (COSHH)
+10 CONTROL OF SUBSTANCES HAZARDOUS TO HEALTH (COSHH)

-- 11 EMERGENCY SITUATIONS
+11 EMERGENCY SITUATIONS

-- 12 EMPLOYEE HEALTH AND SAFETY
+12 EMPLOYEE HEALTH AND SAFETY

-- 13 DEFINITIONS
+13 DEFINITIONS

-- 14 REFERENCES
+14 REFERENCES

-- 15 ASSOCIATED DOCUMENTS
+15 ASSOCIATED DOCUMENTS

 1. STATEMENT AND VISION

-1.1 The Witherslack Group recognise and accept our responsibility to provide safe and healthy working environments to all our employees, young people, and any other persons affected by our operations.
+1.2 The Witherslack Group recognise and accept our responsibility to provide safe and healthy working environments to all our employees, young people, and any other persons affected by our operations.
 We have a pragmatic and proportionate approach, recognising we cannot eliminate all risk but reduce and manage exposure as far as reasonably practicable to minimise the number and impact of accidents and incidents that occur.
 We have a comprehensive and accredited occupational safety and health management system in place, and we are committed to continual improvement.
 Health, safety, and risk management is a core consideration during decision-making processes, and we promote a positive and proactive health and safety culture within the organisation.
 We ensure that employees are mindful of our collective duty of care to our young people, colleagues and other interested parties and are committed to ensuring active consultation and participation with all key stakeholders.
 We are aware that we can have a positive impact on our young people and integrate and promote health and safety as part of their learning and development.

-- 1.2 The Chief Executive Officer, Executive Directors and Senior Managers, as far as reasonably practicable will ensure we: - Comply with all relevant legal requirements - Ensure all employees are aware of this policy - Communicate and consult with employees on matters that affect their health and safety - Encourage employees to identify, report, and manage hazards so that everyone contributes towards improving safety and healthy environments - Ensure adequate resources are provided for the provision of health and safety controls - Eliminate risks through the selection and design of buildings, facilities, equipment, and processes - Provide and maintain premises, plant, and equipment in a safe condition - Provide adequate welfare facilities and arrangements for employees, young people, and visitors including safe access and egress provisions - Have suitable emergency procedures in place in all buildings - Adequately train, instruct, inform, and guide employees to be competent and confident in their role and any tasks they are expected to undertake, and they are aware of their legal duties - Ensure all contractors have demonstrated competency in health and safety matters - Continually undertake and review assessments to identify proportionate, workable, and effective ways of reducing and managing risk
+The Chief Executive Officer, Executive Directors, and Senior Managers, as far as reasonably practicable will

+ensure we: Comply with all relevant legal requirements Ensure all employees are aware of this policy Communicate and consult with employees on matters that affect their health and safety Encourage employees to identify, report, and manage hazards so that everyone contributes towards improving safety and healthy environments Ensure adequate resources are provided for the provision of health and safety controls Eliminate risks through the selection and design of buildings, facilities, equipment, and processes Provide and maintain premises, plant, and equipment in a safe condition Provide adequate welfare facilities and arrangements for employees, young people, and visitors including safe access and egress provisions

+including safe access and egress provisions Have suitable emergency procedures in place in all buildings

-Document Number: SHEP06 Issue Date: 29/08/2024 Version Number: 02 Status: FINAL Next Review Date: September 2025 Page 2 Linked to Policy Number: See policy front page
+Document Number: SHEP06 Issue Date: January 2025 Version Number: 03 Status: FINAL Next Review Date: September 2025 Page 2 Linked to Policy Number: